dothanhtrung/monkey-js/README.md

 # How to install
 1. Install greasemonkey or tampermonkey extension.
-2. From github, View script > View Raw > Extension will auto detect and install script.
+2. From browser, view script > Open Raw > Extension will auto detect and install script.